-MSABG help with funding towards the new bridleway between Lewes and Iford.
+MSABG help with funding towards the new bridleway, now recorded as Iford 13 on the definitive map, between Lewes and Iford.

 Following negotiations between the Iford Estate and the Ramblers, alongside other access organisations, a new bridleway has been opened between Southover, Lewes and Iford, via Rise Farm.
 The public notice has now been published.